 MEAN is a transmission-dependent utility and receives transmission services provided by SPP, MISO and multiple transmission providers in the Western Interconnection.
-Transmission costs include network integration transmission service and point-to-point transmission service.
-Transmission costs also include the impact of auction revenue rights and transmission congestion rights in SPP and auction revenue rights and financial transmission rights in MISO.
-These financial instruments were primarily designed to allow firm transmission customers the opportunity to offset price differences due to transmission congestion costs between resources and loads.
+Transmission costs include charges for network integration transmission service, point-to-point transmission service and certain ancillary services.

-MEAN has also contracted to collect payments for transmission service purchased on behalf of certain Participants and remits these payments to the respective providers.
+MEAN has also contracted to collect payments for transmission service purchased on behalf of certain Total Requirements Participants and remits these payments to the respective providers.
 Since MEAN is only acting as an agent, these amounts are not reflected as revenue or expense in MEAN's financial statements.
 See below for description of transmission arrangements that represent expenses of MEAN reported in MEAN's financial statements.
 A portion of costs under the various arrangements may also relate to MEAN's role as agent as described above.

 SPP and MISO.
 SPP and MISO each have integrated, regional electrical transmission systems and facilitate a regional wholesale marketplace.
-Network and point-to-point transmission service agreements provide MEAN with sufficient access to transmission facilities to deliver energy to the MEAN Participants, to participate in the SPP and MISO energy markets and to sell excess generation and purchase replacement energy when generation is not available or it is economically beneficial.
+Network and point-to-point transmission service agreements provide MEAN with sufficient access to transmission facilities to deliver energy to the MEAN Total Requirements Participants and to participate in the SPP and MISO energy markets.
 These MISO and SPP agreements are valid as long as MEAN continues to be the power supplier for the loads in the MISO or SPP market, as applicable.
-See "- Regional Energy Markets and Coordination" below.
-MEAN utilizes a Grandfathered Transmission Agreement for Point to Point service on NPPD's transmission system that goes between SPP and MISO.
-This allows MEAN to take advantage of price differentials between the markets to serve load at the better price.
+See "-Regional Energy Markets and Coordination" below.